Comparison between clay brick and AAC block in Bangladesh

 Modern chic

-In Bangladesh, clay bricks have been used for over a thousand years, but production has damaged agricultural land.
-In 2024, the government issued a gazette banning new clay brick projects.
-Meanwhile, VAT-free sales
+In Bangladesh, Traditional bricks have been used for over a thousand years, but their production has caused significant damage to the country’s agricultural land.

 Other key benefits of AAC blocks:

-Lightweight – Perfect for high-rise buildings or earthquake-prone areas.
+Its lightweight nature is perfect for high-rise buildings or earthquake-prone areas.

-Energy saving – Saves energy for the producer, the constructor, and the residents.
+Saves energy for the producer, the constructor, and the residents.

-Eco-friendly – For eco-conscious builders, AAC blocks are the greener choice.
+For eco-conscious builders, AAC blocks are the greener choice.

 Why choose AAC blocks?